waitingtocompile/dotfiles/nvim/Into to Vim.md

  - `H` to toggle visibility of dotfiles
  - `R` refreshes the tree (it doesn't always keep updated properly across multiple windows and tabs)

+## Block select and multi-line edit
+Pressing CTRL`v` puts you into visual block mode, to select blocks without caring about line wrapping.
+You can copy, delete, etc entire blocks in one go.
+If you select multiple lines in visual block mode, you can press `I` to enter a multi line insert.
+Once you exit the insert mode, whatever you've typed will be addded to every line you had selected

 ## Git Integration
 Nvim doesn't have any inbuilt git integration, however an extension called fugitive provides full git integration.
 The `:G` command runs any normal git command in the current directory (for instance `:G push origin main`).
 We also see git information in our airline, showing our current branch and if we have uncommited changes, and in the file browser file icons will indicate their current git status